 Install a good quality sprinkler system with a timer to automate this process for you.
 You might not wish to wake up early on a Saturday morning just to water the lawn.

 Before watering the new grass seed for the first time, you need to protect it from evaporation.
 Spread straw mulch all over the seeded area before watering.

 Water in the early morning and late afternoon, before and after the worst heat of the day.
-This will allow the water to seep into the soil before evaporating.
+This will allow the water to seep into the soil before evaporating and also helps to conserve water.
 Avoid watering at night because the water will sit on the grass for too long and promote the growth of mold.